CodingItWrong/codingitwrong.com/_drafts/ember-orbit.md

 });
 ```

 Note that the way we access the model is also different: instead of Ember Data's `createRecord()`, we use Orbit's `addRecord()`.
+Also, there’s no `.save()` step: we’ll add persistence in a different way.
 Note that we also include the type of the record in the object literal, rather than passing it as the first parameter.

 At this point, if you run your app, you should see that you can add messages to the list: